Software and Modules

 In most HPC environments – Sherlock included, the module system should be the first place to look for software.

-module system.
+Sherlock uses the popular LMOD module system.
 Module scripts are written for individual packages, or sometimes to make a group of package

 available together.